On the order of vanishing of Stickelberger elements of Hilbert modular forms: Automorphic forms

-\end{Theorem} \begin{proof} This is a direct consequence of Lemma \ref{torsion} and Proposition \ref{vanish2}. \end{proof} \begin{Remark} {(\roman{enumi})} \begin{enumerate} \item Since newforms are also eigenvectors for all Atkin-Lehner operators, we can (after inverting 2) use Corollary \ref{parity} to calculate the parity of the order of vanishing of the above Stickelberger elements in terms of local root numbers.
+\begin{Remark} {(\roman{enumi})} \begin{enumerate} \item Since newforms are also eigenvectors for all Atkin-Lehner operators, we can (after inverting 2) use Corollary \ref{parity} to calculate the parity of the order of vanishing of the above Stickelberger elements in terms of local root numbers.
 Hence, if $(-1)^{S_{\m}}$ and the sign in the functional equation differ, we can deduce that the order of vanishing is at least $|S_{\m}|+1$. \item If $\Phi$ is a $p$-ordinary newform we can apply Remark \ref{padic} (ii) to the ordinary $p$-stabilization of $\Phi$ to construct its $p$-adic $L$-function $L_{p}(s,\Phi)$.
-Using a version of Theorem \ref{MainTheorem} for the $p$-stabilization of $\Phi$ and observing that the ideal $\mathfrak{a}^{\tor}_{S_p}$ is independent of the modulus, we can deduce that the order of vanishing of of $L_{p}(s,\Phi)$ at $s=0$ is at least the number of primes lying above $p$ at which the automorphic representation associated to $\Phi$ is Steinberg.
-This was first proven by Spie\ss~ in \cite{Sp}. \end{enumerate} \end{Remark} Finally, we want to spend a few words on how the theorem of the introduction can be obtained as a special case.
+Using a version of Theorem \ref{MainTheorem} for the $p$-stabilization of $\Phi$ and observing that the ideal $\mathfrak{a}^{\tor}_{S_p}$ is independent of the modulus, we can deduce that the order of vanishing of $L_{p}(s,\Phi)$ at $s=0$ is at least the number of primes lying above $p$ at which the automorphic representation associated to $\Phi$ is Steinberg.
+This was first proven by Spie\ss~ in \cite{Sp}. \end{enumerate} \end{Remark}

+Finally, we want to spend a few words on how the theorem of the introduction can be obtained as a special case.
 Let $M>2$ be a natural number and $A$ an elliptic curve over $\Q$ with corresponding normalized newform $f\in S_{2}(\Gamma_{0}(N))$.
 Let $+\colon \R^{\ast}\to \left\{\pm 1\right\}$ be the trivial character.
-Comparing Proposition \ref{compatibility} and Proposition \ref{specialvalues} with the corresponding statements for the Stickelberger elements of Mazur and Tate shows that there exists a constant $c\in \C^{\ast}$ such that A direct calculation shows that $c=2$.
-The modular symbol $ES_{\pi}^{\epsilon}\left(\frac{2 \pi i}{\Omega_A^+} f\right)$ of $f$ is contained in $M(N,\mathcal{L})^{\epsilon}$ if and only if $[q]_{A}\in \mathcal{L}$ for all $q\in \Q/\Z$.
-Thus, our main theorem follows from Remark \ref{allmostfinal} and Theorem \ref{MainTheorem}.
+Comparing Proposition \ref{compatibility} and Proposition \ref{specialvalues} with the corresponding statements for the Stickelberger elements of Mazur and Tate shows that there exists a constant $c\in \C^{\ast}$ such that